csswizardry/csswizardry.github.com/_posts/2013-05-08-the-flag-object.md

    can’t just replace all existing instances of one with the other.
 3. Until the flag object has any quirks/bugs ironed out, I think it safer to only use it where really necessary.

+So, there we have it; I finally got round to writing a solid abstraction to this super-simple design pattern.
+Let’s see how it serves me!